 A connection that is not functional will cause data destination executions to fail.
 Submit a form linked to the data destination, check that the execution has not failed, and check that every document/notification was successfully delivered to the configured locations/recipients.

-Note: Deactivated data destinations will still appear in the Destinations tab in the form builder, but it will not receive any data submissions.
+Note: Disabled data destinations will still appear in the Destinations tab in the form builder, but it will not receive any data submissions.

 Ensure that any filtering that is configured functions correctly, and the destination only executes when you want it to.
 This is particularly important in the case of Custom Filter rules, which use regular expressions, and a single incorrect character may break the expression.
 Test filter rules by submitting forms in a test environment, testing all answers referenced in filter rules to determine if the rules behave as expected.